TianLangHin/MemoChess/README.md

 # MemoChess
 A computer vision app that automatically notates classical chess games live, intended both for tournament and casual use.

+You can find our demonstration video [here](https://www.youtube.com/watch?v=KFnfgNVz7bw) as part of the AI Showcase @ UTS TechFest 2025!

 ## Framework
 This web application is presented through a React web interface, which calls a locally hosted Flask web server for computer vision and move validation functionality.